Financial Services Code of Procedure

 In addition, Merchants will be responsible for any costs associated with achieving and maintaining compliance with PCI DSS, which may include security scanning, auditing and remediation work to ensure PCI compliance.
 Merchants will also be responsible for costs associated with any security breaches as a result of the non-compliance with the requirements of this policy and associated procedures.

-Methods of Accepting Bank Card Payments
+Methods of Accepting Cardholder Data Payments

 The following methods for accepting debit and credit card payments are permitted:

 Use of alternative methods may be approved, on a case-by-case basis, by the Bank Card Committee.
-To further ensure compliance, all Payment Applications must provide an Attestation of Compliance (AOC) certificate on an annual basis to the Merchant.
-This AOC must be forwarded to the Bank Card Committee.

-Processing Bank Card Transactions
+Processing Cardholder Data Transactions

 The Merchant must ensure that all transactions represent a legitimate sale of goods or services in the ordinary course of your business.
 All refunds of bank card transactions must be processed directly back to the card the purchase was made on.
 No cash refunds shall be given for transactions that were originally processed on a bank card.
 Your refund and exchange policy must be clearly displayed and communicated to the customer.